Skip to content

 Breach Notification Summary

-Last Updated: 11 March 2026 | Version 1.0
+Last Updated: 19 May 2026 | Version 2.0

-This summary outlines Sentine's approach to identifying, managing, and notifying affected parties of a data breach, in compliance with the Notifiable Data Breaches (NDB) scheme under Part IIIC of the Privacy Act 1988 (Cth).
+This summary outlines duely's approach to identifying, managing, and notifying affected parties of a data breach, in compliance with the Notifiable Data Breaches (NDB) scheme under Part IIIC of the Privacy Act 1988 (Cth).

 1. What Constitutes an Eligible Data Breach?